 The disparities in PM-attributable asthma ED burden appear even starker than those for mortality burden.
-More specifically, the Alhanti et al. effect coefficients result in a six times higher asthma ED visit burden for non-white and white Hispanic populations (relative to white non-Hispanic populations).
+More specifically, the Alhanti et al. effect coefficients result in a sixfold increase in asthma ED burden for non-white and white Hispanic populations (relative to white non-Hispanic populations).